-For the 2019-20 NBA regular season, here are the original dates on the calendar to keep in mind:
+For the 2020-21 NBA regular season, here are the expected dates on the calendar to keep in mind:

-How that schedule will look in 2020 still remains to be seen.
-If we use the 2019 NBA Finals as a guide, there is a two- or three-day span between games.
+How that schedule will look in 2021 still remains to be seen, though.
+If we use a standard NBA Finals schedule as a guide, there is a two- or three-day span between games.
 Here’s how that shook out between the Toronto Raptors and Golden State Warriors:

 Toronto took it down in six games with three of their victories in the series coming on the road.
 This was the first NBA title for the Raptors.
 Leonard was named NBA Finals MVP after averaging 28.5 points per game in the series.

 The NBA Finals traces its roots back to 1947 when the Philadelphia Warriors took down the Chicago Stags, 4-1, to win the title.
 We have seen many memorable series through the years, including in recent times.

 Here’s a look at the last 10 editions:

 There have been several incredible teams over the past decade.
 The Heat went on a dominant run in the early part of the decade, while the Warriors wrapped it up while doing the same.

 Right along with the exceptional teams of the past decade are several stellar individual performances.
 Here the last 10 winners of the NBA Finals MVP award:

 LeBron James and Kawhi Leonard are among the multi-time winners with four and two NBA Finals MVP awards, respectively.
 Since the Lakers and Clippers are still among the biggest favorites to win the next crown, both of them seem to have a great shot at adding another Finals MVP.